Autodesk-Forge/forge-configurator-inventor/README.md

 1. From the command line, in either the root or `WebApplication.Tests` directory run `dotnet test`
 ### Frontend
 1. In Visual Studio Code, on the Run tab, select the `Debug Jest All` configuration and click the "Start Debugging" (arrow) button
+    * Note that once you run the tests they will only run again if they changed since the last time
 1. Alternatively, using the command line go to WebApplication/ClientApp and execute `npm test`
 ### UI Tests
 * For UI tests we are using `CodeCeptJs` framework.
 All tests are stored in `ClientApp/src/ui-tests/` and we filter all files end with `*_test.js`.
 * Set environment variables `SDRA_USERNAME` and `SDRA_PASSWORD` for `Sign-in` workflow.
 We are using Autodesk Account credentials for `Sign-in`.
-    * Also you can create `.env` file in this location `WebApplication/ClientApp` to define the environment variables - for more details follow this link https://www.npmjs.com/package/dotenv
+    * Also you can create a `.env` file in the `WebApplication/ClientApp` directory to define the environment variables - for more details follow this link: https://www.npmjs.com/package/dotenv
 * Note that the server needs to be running for these tests

 1. From the `WebApplication/ClientApp` directory: